Alan-FGR/aelum/README.md

 - Why sprites are hardcoded?
 [This is not the 80s :trollface:!](https://gitter.im/nem0/LumixEngine?at=59ec9d075c40c1ba79d07a43)
 	- It's true that sucks, but by doing that as opposed to a true data-driven approach we got 'free' stable and efficient serialization, and code tools works for them like autocompletion, refactoring, and compile-time safety checks.
 That being said it's not an ideal solution by any means, and [we have plans to change that](https://github.com/Alan-FGR/aelum/issues/3).
 This is the 80s though!!1! :trollface:

-# General Directions
+# General Development Directions
 ## Core
-- Components should always initialize its non-private members on the main constructor, so provide a 'base' constructor that does that and always pipe the others through it (`OtherCtor() : this()`) the idea here is all members should be ready to be acessed in the subclasses ctors, this doesn't apply to scripts
+- Components should always initialize all its non-private members on the main constructor, so provide a 'base' constructor that does that and always pipe the others through it (`OtherCtor() : this()`) the idea here is that all members should be ready to be acessed in the subclasses ctors, this doesn't apply to user scripts of course, just engine components.